Ohio Opioid Limits Pushed By Gov. Kasich, Will Patients In Pain Now Suffer More?

-Ohio Governor John Kasich revealed a new order this week which will limit opioid prescriptions to just seven days.
+Ohio Governor John Kasich revealed a new order this week that will limit opioid prescriptions to just seven days.
 No longer will doctors or dentists be allowed to write 90-day prescriptions to chronic pain sufferers, except with a few exceptions, to combat what the governor has deemed a plague on the Buckeye State.

 Governor Kasich’s opioid limits rule was reportedly written to prevent and curtail prescription drug addiction.
 Exceptions for cancer patients and the terminally ill patients already in hospice care were included in the new order, according to report by MSN.

 Going back to the doctor every seven days until a physical condition no longer requires pain medication could be a substantial financial and logistical hardship for many Ohioans.
 Residents in rural areas sometimes have to drive an hour to see their doctor.
-If the patient is the holder of an Obamacare policy, the cost of repeat appointments could cause hundreds of extra dollars in medical bills on a monthly basis – forcing them to decide between making rent or taking care of their health problem.
+If the patient is the holder of an Obamacare policy, the cost of repeat appointments could cause hundreds of extra dollars in medical bills on a monthly basis, forcing them to decide between making rent or taking care of their health problem.

 “By reducing the availability of unused prescription opiates, fewer Ohioans will be presented with opportunities to misuse these highly addictive medications,” John Kasich said in a prepared statement.

-The opiates rule limits primary care physicians from prescribing the potentially addictive medications to juveniles for more than 5-days at a time.
+The opiates rule limits primary care physicians from prescribing the potentially addictive medications to juveniles for more than five days at a time.
 Doctors and dentists must now also include both a specific diagnosis and procedure code for every single painkiller prescription written for a patient.

 Opioid overdose victims charged with “inducing panic” in Ohio @HRW @acluohio https://t.co/OCtXDfZrEs